vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 **What's new**

-- The supplementary event provider auditd is removed from support.
-We have transitioned completely to ebpf.
-In case of fallback of ebpf, it will switch back to netfilter as supplementary event provider.
-Netfilter will provide reduced functionality, tracking only process events
-- MDE Attach support for global exclusion settings configured on MEM portal
+- Starting this version, Microsoft defender for Endpoint for Linux will no longer support AuditD as a supplementary event provider.
+For improved stability and performance, we have completely transitioned to eBPF.
+If you disable eBPF or in the event eBPF is not supported on any specific kernel, microsoft defender for endpoint for Linux will automatically switch back to Netlink as a fallback supplementary event provider.
+Netlink will provide reduced functionality and track only process related events.
+In this case, all process operations will continue to flow seamlessly, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.
+For more details refer- [linux-support-ebpf.md](linux-support-ebpf.md).
+If you have any concerns or need assistance during this transition, contact support.
 - Stability and performance improvements
 - Other bug fixes